NimunB/MonocularDepth/README.md

 This method uses left-right image pairs taken by parallel cameras at a given base-length.
 It uses the left image to estimate both the left-to-right and right-to-left disparity maps.
 The left-to-right disparity map is used to reconstruct the right image, and the right-to-left disparity map is used to reconstruct the left image.
 The reconstructed images are then compared with the original images, and used to drive the loss function.

-I will be attempting to follow this same method while implementing unsupervised/self-supervised monocular depth estimation.
+I attempt to follow this same method while implementing unsupervised/self-supervised monocular depth estimation.

 <img width="725" alt="Screen Shot 2024-05-31 at 4 11 31 PM" src="https://github.com/NimunB/MonocularDepth/assets/32827637/74f04d04-2c91-4437-8536-3d7449c02587">